pudly/schmopera-hugo/content/articles/berlin-the-last-cabaret.md

 ## What do you hope to say with this world premiere production?

-This show is essentially a warning to never forget our past, as our surrounding culture is frequently and direly susceptible to corruption, hatred, and fear.
+**AC**: This show is essentially a warning to never forget our past, as our surrounding culture is frequently and direly susceptible to corruption, hatred, and fear.
 How can we be living in 2020, and still be challenging the legitimacy of sexual orientation and gender non-conformity, as well as resisting women's rights and diverse cultures?
 And yet, Western societies - lands that are meant to be filled with "freedom and liberty" - are embracing ever more fervently xenophobia, racism and bigotry.
 This show is meant to generate thought and conversation around how we as a human species are capable of horrendous things - despite our collective beauty.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1579747270/media/2020/01/CityOperaVancouver-Berlinsmall4_tygcos.jpg){{% /md %}}